david-boles/engn2920f-lab1/README.md

 # ENGN 2920F Lab 1
 The software interacts with the operator through semihosting, it shows up in the OpenOCD console.
 CSV data is sent to the onboard UART to USB converter, I was able to dump it into a file with `cat /dev/ttyACM0 > data.csv`.
+You can also send commands to the software over UART using ASCII.
+For example, to set the setpoint to 12.345 revolutions per second you can send "S12345".
+The PID gains can also be set with 'P', 'I', and 'D'.